vacp2p/vac.dev/_posts/2021-06-04-presenting-js-waku.md

 [js-waku: Wallet & Dapp Integration Developer](https://status.im/our_team/jobs.html?gh_jid=3157894).
 We also have a number of [positions](https://status.im/our_team/jobs.html) open to work on Waku protocol and nim-waku.

-If you are as excited as us by JS-Waku, why not building a dApp with it?
+If you are as excited as us by JS-Waku, why not build a dApp with it?
 You can find documentation on the [npmjs page](https://www.npmjs.com/package/js-waku).

 Whether you are a developer, you can come chat with us using [WakuJS Web Chat](https://status-im.github.io/js-waku/)